On-Line Bee Drum Making Workshop

 Here is an outline of each of the three classes which will all be delivered on-line and in video format.

-Class 1: Once you have registered and gathered all of your supplies, you will receive an e-mail with a link to begin the first class.
+Class 1: Once you have registered, you will receive an e-mail with a link to begin the first class.

 In this class you will learn about the history of women, the frame drum and ancient drumming practices.